 In 21st century America, a college education is critical for individual success and the strength of our nation.
 Higher education is associated with better health, greater wealth and more vibrant civic participation, as well national economic competitiveness in today's global environment.
 As the need for a college degree has grown, however, so has the cost of obtaining that education.
-The result is rising student debt.
+The result is increased reliance on loans to pay for college.